rakumanakasu/TelegramBot_Download/README.md

 1️⃣ .env.example

-Create a file named .env.example in your project folder:
+file named .env.example in your project folder:

 # Rename this file to .env and add your real bot token
 BOT_TOKEN=your_telegram_bot_token_here